pandastrike/coreos-reflector/README.md

   ```
   Ignore `Error response from daemon: No such container` if it appears in your log.
 This is an optional command used to clear away any old container that shares a name with one you're about to start.

   It might take a moment, but you will see a message indicating the Node server is ready.
-You should also see a message listing the Public IP Address of the CoreOS machine running your server.
-You'll need this for the next step.
+You should also see a message listing the Public IP Address and exposed port of the CoreOS machine running your server.
+You'll need these for the next step.
   ```
   Starting CoreOS Reflector Demo...
   ======================================